Mad-Mods-Phoenix-Point/AssortedAdjustments/README.md

     - https://www.nexusmods.com/phoenixpoint/mods/53
 3. Follow this guide
     - https://github.com/Sheep-y/Modnix/wiki/Add-Mod
+4. Check your final folder structure, <b>at the very least</b> it should contain:
+    - /AssortedAdjustments/AssortedAdjustments.dll
+    - /AssortedAdjustments/mod_info.js
+    - /AssortedAdjustments/README.md
+    - /AssortedAdjustments/changelog.txt
-4. With the mod installed and selected in Modnix, have a look in the lower left section
+5. With the mod installed and selected in Modnix, have a look in the lower left section
     - There should be a "Config"-Tab, open it
     - Feel overwhelmed by the wall of text, breathe and set a few configuration options that are self-explanatory
     - Sneak peak at https://github.com/Mad-Mods-Phoenix-Point/AssortedAdjustments/blob/main/Source/AssortedAdjustments/Settings.cs